iguanesolutions/qwen35-rp/README.md

 # qwen35-rp

 Qwen 3.5 Reverse Proxy is a lightweight HTTP reverse proxy that automatically adjusts sampling parameters (temperature, top_p, etc.) and thinking mode based on whether a thinking or instant mode is being used.
 It sits between your application and the backend LLM server serving Qwen 3.5 (e.g., vLLM).
-The proxy supports systemd integration with `type=notify` and structured logging compatible with journald.

 ## Core Functionality